n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Mailchimp/README.md

 4. Choose the list you want to add to under the *List* field.
 5. Enter the email address of the user to the *Email* field.
 6. Choose their status in the *Status* field.
 7. If you want to enter optional fields such as the user's lat/long location or their Name and Birthday as JSON data, then select the JSON parameters.
-Otherwise, enter in this data through the dropdowns below.
+Otherwise, optionally enter in this data through the dropdowns below.
 8. Other operations involve a similar workflow, but let us know if anything is unclear!